fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 #### Using data locally

-To use the data of the book code samples locally, visit the notebooks on Kaggle and then download the connected datasets from there.
+To use the data of the course code samples locally, visit the notebooks on Kaggle and then download the connected datasets from there.
 Note that the file paths to the data will change depending on where you save the data, so you will need to replace the file paths when running notebooks